stancho-stanchev/GitHubJiraExtension/README.md

 # GitHubJiraExtension
-Injects Jira actions into a Github pull request page
+Injects Jira actions into a Github pull request page on Safari